chitin-io/web/spec/v1/index.md

 frame is simply a length prefix.
 The prefix is encoded as [varuint](#varuint), typically as a single byte.
 Frames are not interleaved.
-When the length is implied by the container (for example, key-value store value as a whole), a frame is not needed.
+When the length is implied by the container (for example, key-value store value as a whole), using frames is not necessary.

 **Envelopes**: When we may see multiple different kinds of messages (and different versions of how a message may be laid out also count as